Post-Vacation Skin Recovery Guide – 10 Tips

 After I rinsed my mask, my skin was already starting to look and feel better.
 My face could breath again, and my blemishes shrunk and were at least on their way to healing.

-Don’t have a mask?
-Try my home remedy Cinnamon & Honey Exfoliating Face Mask.
+You can also try my home recipe Cinnamon & Honey Exfoliating Face Mask!

-One of the most noticeable side effects of too much sun and alcohol is dehydration, so make sure to replenish your skin with a hydrating serum and moisturizer, especially if you used a mask that zapped all the moisture out of your skin.
+One of the most noticeable side effects of too much sun and alcohol is dehydration, so make sure to replenish your skin with hydrating products, especially if you use a mask that detoxifies.

 6. Get a Good Night’s Sleep